mongodb/mongo-rust-driver/.evergreen/ssdlc-compliance-report-template.md

 N/A; the Rust driver does not bundle third-party dependencies

 **Static Analysis Findings**
-TODO RUST-1920 Link to static analysis report
+To request a copy of the static analysis report, please contact the MongoDB Rust driver team.

 **Signature Information**
 The release signature for this version can be found by visiting